holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/00_scratch_variables_1/lesson_plan.md

         - Replicate actions from in human example
         - See `AddVariables` in https://scratch.mit.edu/projects/945191863/editor/
             - See `variables_1_example.sb3` if link is down
-    - Stress that it's important to come up with a good variable name
+    - Stress that it's important to come up with a good variable names
 - Show a tempo increaser that play snare drum faster and faster
     - Ask them what they think will happen
         - See `TempoChange` in https://scratch.mit.edu/projects/945191863/editor/